 - To book a meeting.

-The meeter will typically assume that you, like him, cannot keep your day organized without frequent and detailed notifications in your Outlook calendar, and force these invitations on you which clutter your Outlook calendar and pop up with a notice ever five minutes to alert you of yet another meeting.
+The meeter will typically assume that you, like him, cannot keep your day organized without frequent and detailed notifications in your Outlook calendar, and force these invitations on you which clutter your Outlook calendar and pop up with a notice every five minutes to alert you of yet another meeting.

-There are now words.
+There are no words.
 These are the people who bring tuna, salmon, or really any member of the fish family to work for lunch, and then proceed to use the common microwave to heat it up.
-If they don’t use the microwave, they’ll wander around with their tuna sand which, spreading the stench of tuna in the air (particularly in your personal office, which is small and has no window), for all to gag over.
+If they don’t use the microwave, they’ll wander around with their tuna sandwhich, spreading the stench of tuna in the air (particularly in your personal office, which is small and has no window), for all to gag over.
 I hate this person to no end.
 If you are this person, you should go reconsider your life now.
 Kthnx.